-Actress Melanie Watson, known for playing Kathy Gordon on the popular sitcom Diff'rent Strokes, has died at 57.
+Actress Melanie Watson, who became known for her role as Kathy Gauthier on the popular sitcom Diff'rent Strokes, has died at age 57.

-Watson was an actor who used a wheelchair due to congenital osteogenesis imperfecta (commonly called "brittle bone syndrome").
-Despite this personal condition, she appeared four times on Diff'rent Strokes and made a strong impression as the character Kathy Gordon.
-In particular, the 1982 episode "Kathy" and the 1984 episode "Kathy's Olympics" are considered her signature installments.
-The series starred the late Gary Coleman and Todd Bridges and aired for eight seasons from 1978 to 1986.
+Watson had congenital osteogenesis imperfecta (commonly called "brittle bone syndrome") and was an actor who used a wheelchair.
+Despite this personal condition, she appeared on Diff'rent Strokes four times and left a deep impression with the character Kathy Gauthier.
+In particular, the 1982 episode "Kathy" and the 1984 episode "Kathy's Olympics" are cited as her representative installments.
+The show starred the late Gary Coleman and Todd Bridges and aired for eight seasons from 1978 to 1986.

-Watson's activities after acting were also meaningful.
-She founded the shelter dog training organization Train Rite to help people with disabilities and continued her social work.
-In her personal life, she was married to Robert Bernhard from 1994 to 1996.
+Even after her acting career, Watson's activities carried meaning.
+She founded Train Rite, a shelter training organization that helps people with disabilities, and continued her social work.
+In her personal life, she was married to Robert Bernhart from 1994 to 1996.

-Melanie Watson, who shifted the focus of her life from childhood stardom to social action.
-Her acting and message are expected to remain in many people's memories.
+Melanie Watson moved the center of her life from child star to social activism.
+Her acting and message are expected to continue to be remembered by many.

 [Photo] Diff'rent Strokes still